challamani/oauth2-authorization-filter/README.md

-# Oauth2-authz-filter
+# Oauth2-authorization-filter
-<p> Protecting the Restful resources by enabling the authorization checks, works based on external json file.
+<p> Protecting the Restful resources by enabling the authorization checks, works based on an external JSON file.
-the json file should contain the resource and scope mapping</p>
+The JSON file should contain the resource and scope mapping</p>

 ### Start the token authorization server (KEYCLOAK)